1956’s The Unguarded Moment was the second of three “dry” films Esther Williams made throughout her career.

 …Part actress, part stuntwoman, I knew I was doing all this on my own, and that’s how it was always going to be.”

-Here’s the short list of the most shocking of Esther Williams’ injuries and near-death experiences in the water over the years:
+Here’s the short list of the most shocking injuries and near-death experiences Esther endured in the water over the years:

 Pagan Love Song (1950)

 One of these dangerous scenes required Esther to row in a double outrigger canoe in the ocean, at a beach with a steep drop between the ocean floor and the shoreline.
-Worse still, the ocean bottom in this particular spot was covered with dangerous black coral, which looks like, and can cause injuries similar to, broken glass.
-Black coral abrasions also have an increased rate of infection and scarring.
+Worse still, the ocean bottom in this particular spot was covered with dangerous black coral, which looks like—and can cause injuries similar to—broken glass.
+Black coral abrasions on the skin also have an increased rate of infection and scarring.

 “Perched on the crest of a wave, I looked down and saw there was no water beneath me at all, just the dreaded black coral on the ocean floor.

 I rolled myself into a ball and clung to the side of the outrigger, holding on for dear life.
 The canoe cracked against the coral, splintering the lower outrigger.
 At a moment like that…you can’t even pray.
 I looked down at that mutilating glassy rock and figured I’d be lucky if I were only scarred for life.
 I would lose my baby.”

 Luckily, Esther was tossed from the canoe, and a geyser of water from a blowhole in the coral shot her up and away from the coral, into the ocean water.
 It was the first of several life-threatening situations MGM didn’t think twice about before sending their stuntwoman-swimming star into the water.